Pallab-18/NewsPC/README.md

 # NewsPC
-This is a API based NEWS Website creating using HTML,CSS,Javascript and NewsAPI
+This is an API based NEWS Website created using HTML,CSS,Javascript and NewsAPI